AnthonyThomahawk/SortingAlgorithms/README.md

 # Sorting algorithms
-This is my repository where I implement a variety of sorting algorithms in either Java or C++.
+This is my repository where I implement a variety of sorting algorithms in Java.
 I also keep notes in this README.md about time complexity and other notes about each algorithm.
 # Bubble sort
 ## Description :